Local Flow Partitioning for Faster Edge Connectivity: The inner procedure

-Now we describe how we construct the set of edge-bundles $Y$ as follows: \begin{enumerate} \item Choose an arbitrary live super-vertex, if no live super-vertex exists, choose a live regular vertex.
-Call the chosen vertex $v$. \item Construct an edge-bundle centered at $v$ by picking $Z$ incident edges of $v$ in $C'$, subject to the constraint that for each live neighbor $u$ of $v$, we pick at most $\min(d_{C'}(v,u),\frac{d_{C'}(u)}{\gamma})$ parallel edges between $u$ and $v$, where $d_{C'}(v,u)$ is the number of edges between $v$ and $u$ in $C'$.
-Add the edge-bundle to $Y$. \item Remove edges from $C'$ as follows \begin{enumerate}[(a)] \item For each edge $\{v,u\}$ added to the edge-bundle above, remove that edge and an additional $\gamma-1$ incident edges of $u$ from $C'$. \item Recursively remove from $C'$ the dead vertices and all their incident edges. \end{enumerate} \item Repeat the process from Step~\ref{proc:one} until we have $\frac{5000m}{s}$ edge-bundles in $Y$. \end{enumerate} First we show that Step~\ref{proc:add} is always feasible, i.e. we can obtain such an edge-bundle with a live vertex $v$.
-As all vertices in $C'$ are live, if $v$ is a super-vertex, the number of edges we can pick is
+\fbox{ \parbox{0.95\textwidth}{ {\bf Construction of edge-bundles} \begin{enumerate}[leftmargin=*] \item Choose an arbitrary live supervertex, if no live supervertex exists, choose a live regular vertex.
+Call the chosen vertex $v$. \item Construct an edge-bundle centered at $v$ by picking $Z$ incident edges of $v$ in $C'$, subject to the constraint that for each live neighbor $u$ of $v$, we pick at most $\min(d_{C'}(v,u),\frac{d_{C'}(u)}{\alpha \gamma})$ parallel edges between $u$ and $v$, where $d_{C'}(v,u)$ is the number of edges between $v$ and $u$ in $C'$.
+Add the edge-bundle to $Y$. \item Remove edges from $C'$ as follows \begin{enumerate}[label={(\alph*)}] \item For each edge $\{v,u\}$ added to the edge-bundle above, remove that edge and an additional $\alpha\gamma-1$ incident edges of $u$ from $C'$. \item Recursively remove from $C'$ the dead vertices and all their incident edges. \end{enumerate} \item Repeat the process from Step~\ref{proc:one} until we have $\frac{5000\alpha m}{s}$ edge-bundles in $Y$. \end{enumerate} } }

+First we show that Step~\ref{proc:add} is always feasible, i.e. we can obtain such an edge-bundle with a live vertex $v$.
+As all vertices in $C'$ are live, if $v$ is a supervertex, the number of edges we can pick is